 2. Does a demand loan mean that one has to make repayment as per the demand of the lender?

-3. Can I make the repayment of my demand loan in installments?
+3. Can I make the repayment of my demand loan in instalments?

 4. Is overdraft and demand loan the same thing?